Boyer Moore Algorithm for Pattern Searching

 Pattern searching is an important problem in computer science.
-When we do search for a string in notepad/word file or browser or database, pattern searching algorithms are used to show the search results.
+When we do search for a string in a notepad/word file, browser, or database, pattern searching algorithms are used to show the search results.
 A typical problem statement would be-

 Input: txt = "THIS IS A TEST TEXT" pat = "TEST" Output: Pattern found at index 10 Input: txt = "AABAACAADAABAABA" pat = "AABA" Output: Pattern found at index 0 Pattern found at index 9 Pattern found at index 12

-Boyer Moore is a combination of following two approaches.
+Boyer Moore is a combination of the following two approaches.

 Both of the above heuristics can also be used independently to search a pattern in a text.
 Let us first understand how two independent approaches work together in the Boyer Moore algorithm.
 If we take a look at the Naive algorithm, it slides the pattern over the text one by one.
 KMP algorithm does preprocessing over the pattern so that the pattern can be shifted by more than one.
 The Boyer Moore algorithm does preprocessing for the same reason.
-It processes the pattern and creates different arrays for both heuristics.
-At every step, it slides the pattern by the max of the slides suggested by the two heuristics.
-So it uses best of the two heuristics at every step.
+It processes the pattern and creates different arrays for each of the two heuristics.
+At every step, it slides the pattern by the max of the slides suggested by each of the two heuristics.
+So it uses greatest offset suggested by the two heuristics at every step.

-In this post, we will discuss bad character heuristic, and discuss Good Suffix heuristic in the next post.
+In this post, we will discuss the bad character heuristic and the Good Suffix heuristic in the next post.

 Bad Character Heuristic

 The idea of bad character heuristic is simple.
 The character of the text which doesn’t match with the current character of the pattern is called the Bad Character.
 Upon mismatch, we shift the pattern until –